 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Halaula area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Halaula due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Halaula to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.